Glossary - P

 Perigee

-the nearest point on a satellite's orbit to the Earth
+the nearest point on the orbit of a body or spacecraft orbiting the Earth from the Earth

 (orbits)